Guest Author - Marti Winkler

 The first and most important step involves calculating your personal financial situation, and the easiest way to evaluate what you can afford is to speak with a lender.

 You can start at your local bank or credit union and speak to one of their loan officers.
 There are also mortgage brokers and lenders that are not affiliated with a specific bank, and they typically have different types of loan programs available than what you would find at a bank.
-There are also online lenders such as lendingtree.com or ditech.com.
+There are also online websites that you can use to find a lender and calculate a mortgage.

-I would advise first time buyers to use a ‘real live person’ lender for their first purchase transaction.
-I believe that it's crucial to take the time to meet with and talk to a lender who can walk you through exactly what's needed to qualify for a loan, and provide you with personal service to answer your questions.
-It’s also a good idea to talk with more than one lender, as this will give you a good idea of the different types of loans available and any fees associated with the loans that can impact your closing costs or overall cost of home ownership.
-(There are several different types of loans which will be covered in a future article.)
+Using a lender - it is crucial to take the time to meet with and talk to a lender who can walk you through exactly what's needed to qualify for a loan, and provide you with personal service to answer your questions.
+It is also a good idea to talk with more than one lender, as this will give you a good idea of the different types of loans available and any fees associated with the loans that can impact your closing costs or overall cost of home ownership.

 The lender will start by running your credit report, which will give them your 'credit scores', sometimes referred to as FICO scores.
 There are three major credit reporting companies that calculate your scores based on criteria such as the number of your open credit accounts, terms of credit, amounts of outstanding payments and loans, type of credit (revolving or installment), on time payments, number of 30, 60 or 90 day late payments, bankruptcies, liens, and judgments.